MinDlessAK/100xDevs-Cohort-2/Week-3/Week-3.1/ReadMe.md

 By isolating these preliminary checks into distinct functions or code blocks known as middlewares, we achieve a more modular and maintainable codebase.
 This separation not only streamlines the primary application logic but also promotes code reuse, making it easier to manage, understand, and scale our software architecture.

    **Let’s go Deep:**
      Let’s look at the following check, User needs to:

- -Send kidneyId in the form of queryParam `(ex: ?n=)` -Provide a correct username & password in the headers.
+    - Send kidneyId in the form of queryParam `(ex: ?n=)`
+    - Provide a correct username & password in the headers.

 ## UGLY WAYS:
 -Using If/Else checks.